Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Introduction

 \section{Introduction}

-Precise needle tip localisation is critical during focal liver lesion procedures such as biopsies, ablation and fiducial marker placement.
-The depths of the targets (typically up to \qty{10}{\centi\meter} and sometimes beyond \cite{zengFocalLiverLesions2024}) and proximity of critical structures require careful 3D manoeuvring of the needle within the patient over several minutes.
+Ultrasound is widely used to guide minimally invasive procedures across multiple clinical disciplines including oncology, regional anaesthesia and pain management, and fetal medicine, owing to its real-time visualisation of tissue anatomy, broad accessibility, and cost-effectiveness.
+For example, in focal liver lesion procedures, such as biopsies, ablation and fiducial marker placement, precise needle tip localisation relative to patient anatomy is critical for directing the needle to the intended target, minimising adverse events, and reducing the need for repeat procedures.
+The depths of the targets (typically up to 10\,cm and sometimes beyond \cite{zengFocalLiverLesions2024}) and proximity of critical structures require careful 3D manoeuvring of the needle within the patient over several minutes.
 Adjustments should ideally be made while the needle is still in shallow tissue, limiting punctures to and manoeuvres within the organ to reduce the risk of pain, bleeding, and trauma.
 Once the needle penetrates the liver, accurate localisation of the needle tip is required to reach the target lesion, which can be as small as 5 mm.

 Accurate 3D needle-tip localisation is challenging using the 2D ultrasound imaging with which these procedures are typically guided.
 The high heterogeneity of shallow subcutaneous adipose tissue results in poor image contrast, which can make it exceedingly difficult to locate the needle tip.
 At steep insertion angles, specular reflections from the needle are directed away from the imaging probe, further reducing contrast.
 Due to the inherently 3D nature of the procedures, the needle shaft and the ultrasound imaging plane are often misaligned---intentionally or otherwise---which can lead to misinterpretation of the needle shaft’s cross-section as its tip.